alexander-klokov/image-convolution/README.md

 ## Kernel 4b: Input Padding with Optimal Launch Parameters

 After applying the input image padding, I figured out that my theoretical occupancy was 66.7%.
-That was caused by the 32x32 block size, which is equal to 1024 threads, so each block contains _1024 / 32 = 32_ warps.
+That was caused by the 32x32 block size, which was equal to 1024 threads, so each block contained _1024 / 32 = 32_ warps.
 My RTX 4060 SM can support a maximum of 48 warps.
 That means each block could use only two-thirds of the available warps, and only one block could be allocated per SM.

 After transitioning to a 32x16 block size, I was operating 512 threads.
 That translated to _512 / 32 = 16_ warps.
 This allowed me to launch three blocks simultaneously and use the full capacity of my card.